Ultrametric analogues of Ulam stability of groups: Virtually pro- stability

 Here is a more complex example of graph $(X, w)$ that satisfies the conditions of Corollary \ref{cor:GBS_p} where $\pi = \{ p \}$ is a single prime.

-\begin{example} We draw a set of positively oriented edges $e$, labeled by the weights $(w_-(e), w_+(e))$.
-Each weight labeled $p'$ may be replaced by any integer coprime to $p$, each weight labeled $p$ by any non-zero multiple of $p$, and $*$ by any non-zero integer.
+\begin{example} We draw a set of positively oriented edges $e$, labeled by the pair of weights $(w_-(e), w_+(e))$.
+Each weight labeled $p'$ may be replaced by any integer coprime to $p$, each weight labeled $p$ by any non-zero multiple of $p$, and each weight labeled $*$ by any non-zero integer.

 If $C : u \to v \to x \to u$, then $\nu_p(w_-(C)) = \nu_p(p') + \nu_p(p') + \nu_p(p') = 0$, while $\nu_p(w_+(C)) \geq \nu_p(p) > 0$, so it satisfies the hypothesis.
 Similarly, the loop at $z$ satisfies the hypothesis: $\nu_p(p') = 0 < \nu_p(p)$.
 The only vertex left to check is $y$, and for this we use the path $P : z \to y$, that satisfies $\nu_p(w_+(P)) = \nu_p(p') = 0$. \end{example}